 Call me old-fashioned but one would think the whole reason for using a fund manager, was to have someone else navigate the stormy waters of the Investment Sea, so we simple folk don’t drown.
 It appears not to be the case.

 I do hope this doesn’t start a trend in other professions.
-I would hate to think my surgeon suggesting halfway through an operation that it was getting really scary, “so let’s sow him up and go home”.
+I would hate to think my surgeon suggesting halfway through a life saving operation that it was getting really scary, “so let’s sow him up and go home”.

 So, was this fund manager right about a calamity?
-Well, not as yet to my knowledge, and this occurred almost one year ago.
+Well, not as yet to my knowledge, and the dire prediction was almost one year ago.
 Happily, there’s been nothing even close to a major correction, let alone a calamitous event akin to what was predicted.
 Phew!

-So even the perceived experts, with all their research and analysis, get market forecasts spectacularly wrong.
+So even the perceived experts, with all their research and analysis, can and will get market forecasts spectacularly wrong.
 And I can assure you, there are always plenty of similar predictions issued every year.
 Although never with the same hullaballoo.

 And as an investor, it is sometimes very hard to ignore them all, because professional money managers would seem like a pretty reliable source.
 But these guys can’t even predict if it will rain in a few days, let alone predict a gigantic market crash in a months time.